Shedding light on the pion production in heavy-ion collisions and application into the neutron star matter properties: II. Theoretical approach

-In the LQMD transport model, the production of resonances, hyperons and mesons is coupled in the reactions of meson-baryon and baryon-baryon collisions, which has been used for the nuclear dynamics in heavy-ion collisions and hadron induced reactions \cite{Fe18,Fe11}.
-The temporal evolutions of nucleons and nucleonic resonances are described by Hamilton's equations of motion under the self-consistently generated two-body and three-body interaction potentials with the Skyrme force for the $i-$th nucleon in the system as
+In the LQMD transport model, the production of resonances, hyperons and mesons is coupled in the reactions of meson-baryon and baryon-baryon collisions, which has been used for the nuclear dynamics in heavy-ion collisions and hadron induced reactions \cite{Fe18,Fe11,Fe23,We24}.
+The temporal evolutions of nucleons and nucleonic resonances are described by Hamilton's equations of motion under the self-consistently generated two-body and three-body potentials with the Skyrme effective interaction.
+The symmetry energy is composed of three parts, namely, the kinetic energy from Fermi motion, the local density-dependent interaction, and the momentum-dependent potential, which reads as